MeVisLab/examples/mevislab.github.io/content/introduction/introduction.md

 module are also cleared.
 {{</alert>}}

-Informational messages are indicated in a similar matter on the same spot, but in a subtle gray color.
+Informational messages are indicated in a similar manner on the same spot, but in a subtle gray color.

 ### Module Interactions Through the Context Menu
 Each module has a context menu, providing the following options: